-Coding Platform for
+Coding Platform for Interviews

-Speed up time to hire
+- Reduce time to hire by 50%

-Improve candidate experience
+- Amazing candidate experience

-Make the take-home code test for interview as close to the real world as you can.
+….make the take-home code test for interview as close to the real world as you can.

 If your business is e-commerce - build a take-home code challenge where the task is to build a shopping basket or checkout (we have one of those), if your business is booking flights ask the candidate to build a flight booking page - even better have them integrate with your API, serve up some products to add to the basket or some dummy flight data to parse and pull into the webpage.